iamshadmirza/react-native-design-system/README.md

   </a>
 </p>

-> A reusable cross platform component library for react-native.
+> A reusable cross-platform component library and a design language system for react-native.

 ### 🏠 [Homepage](https://github.com/iamshadmirza/react-native-design-system#readme)